MicrosoftDocs/architecture-center/docs/solution-ideas/articles/video-ingestion-object-detection-edge-cloud-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

-One of the biggest advantages to using Stack Edge is that you get fully managed components on your on-premises hardware.
+One of the biggest advantages of using Azure Stack Edge is that you get fully managed components on your on-premises hardware.
 All fully managed Azure components are automatically resilient at a regional level.

 In addition, running the system in a Kubernetes cluster enables you to offload the responsibility for keeping the subsystems healthy to the Kubernetes orchestration system.